-For the categories that have a waitlist (currently, community solar and Large DG for both Groups A and B), projects will be selected from the waitlist in the established waitlist order.
-Those selections will occur if/when project(s) in that Group/category that previously received the Program Administrator's recommendation for a REC Contract6 withdraw or are otherwise removed from the Program, thus opening up capacity.
-This may not be a one-to-one relationship by number of projects; in general, sufficient capacity must be vacated by withdrawn projects to accommodate a project coming off the waitlist.
+For the categories that have a waitlist, projects will be selected from the waitlist in the established waitlist order.
+Those selections will occur if/when project(s) in that Group/category that previously received the Program Administrator's recommendation for a REC Contract withdraw or are otherwise removed from the Program, thus opening up capacity.
+This may not be a one-toone relationship by number of projects; in general, sufficient capacity must be vacated by withdrawn projects to accommodate a project coming off the waitlist.